 He and his wife, Eleanor, moved to Santa Fe in 2005 so he could assume the presidency.
 Eleanor is an active community volunteer and potter; she often utilizes the pottery studio on the St. John’s campus.
-The Peters have two grown children and four grandchildren.
+The Peters have two grown children and five grandchildren, Jack, Michael, and Wylie Jopling and Max and Charlie Peters.
 Mr. Peters continues to be an avid reader with interests in American history and biographies of political figures.
 He cites War and Peace as the book on the St. John’s reading list to which he most closely relates, as well as the Greek historians Thucydides and Herodotus.
 He believes the St. John’s curriculum is a good match for, in his words, “anyone who wants to stretch themselves and learn to think well, to read deeply and broadly, to write cogently, and to speak coherently.”
 He considers these the essential skills of an educated person as well as skills that are critical in the workplace and in society as a whole.

 “St. John’s is a true alternative in American higher education.
 It provides the foundation and wherewithal for whatever you decide to pursue in your life.”